npm/cli/docs/content/commands/npm-run-script.md

 specified workspaces.
 If no `"command"` is provided, it will list the available scripts for each of these configured workspaces.

-Given a project with configured workspaces, e.g:
+Given a project with configured workspaces, e.g.:

 ```
 .